Duplicate content can be a huge SEO nightmare.

 If you find that someone has copied your content without permission, there are a few things you can do:

 - Reach out to the site owner and ask them to remove the duplicate content.
-This is usually the quickest and easiest way to get rid of duplicate content.
-Simply reach out to the website owner and politely ask them to remove the duplicated content.
+This is usually the quickest and easiest way to get rid of the copied content.
+Reach out to the website owner and politely ask them to remove it.

 - Add a rel=canonical tag to your original content.
-This tells Google that your original content is the canonical or master version, and they should index that one instead.
+This tells Google that yours is the canonical or master version, and they should index that one instead.

 WWW and Non-WWW-pages (Including HTTP and HTTPS)

-One common cause of duplicate content is having both a WWW and non-WWW version of your website.
-For example:
+Another common issue is when you have both a WWW and non-WWW version of your website.

 - WWW: https://www.example.com